 If you require an authentication mechanism other than HTTP Basic Auth, you need to implement your own

 AuthenticationFilter.
 For more details, refer to the SSO section below.

 If you do not need the REST API in production, consider undeploying the REST API web application.

 Securing Camunda's web applications

 The Camunda web applications (Tasklist, Cockpit, Admin) have by default a form based authentication turned on.
-There is no further need for changing any configuration when going into production, apart from the more general consideration to enable a custom identity service provider (see below).
+There is no further need for changing any configuration when going into production, apart from the more general consideration to enable a custom identity service provider (refer below).
 However, ensure that you do not deploy artifacts like the h2 console and the example applications in your production environments.
 They are solely shipped for development purposes and a smooth experience when getting started with Camunda.

 Internally, Camunda Web Apps use an

 ProcessEngineAuthenticationFilter described above; it just redirects an unknown user to the login page.